karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 ### Skjor

+Skjor is one of the most under-utilized characters in the Companions.
+Probably because he dies fairly early.
+The thing is, it's hard to care about his death because you never really get to know him.
+And after his death no one really mentions him.
+This mods adds some new dialogue that you can unlock as you progress through the Companions questline.

+#### **Misc Dialogue**

 - What do you want?
 Make it quick.
 - Spare me the idle chatter, we have business to attend to.

+#### **Any advice?**

+You can now ask Skjor for some advice as you journey through the Companions questline.
+There are 6 different pieces of advice, and they will each grant a small little buff to you for a short period of time.

+- Courage is not the absence of fear, but the will to face it head-on.
+Embrace your fears, and they will become your allies.
+- In battle, focus on your instincts and let them guide you.
+Trust yourself.
+- Learn from your failures, for they are the stepping stones to greatness.
+- The path of a warrior is filled with challenges, but with each trial, you grow stronger.
+Embrace the journey.
+- The Companions are bound by honor and loyalty.
+Protect those in need, and they will find strength in your presence.
+- Remember, a leader leads by example, not just with words.
+Show your comrades the way with unwavering resolve.

+#### **War Stories**

+Skjor fought in the Great War, so naturally he has some stories to tell.
+A new line by Ria even mentions about the stories a bit.
+Now you can ask him about his stories.
+He has 3 ones to tell at different times during the questline, so make sure to check in with him.

+- A victory forged in fire.
+- In the face of overwhelming odds.
+- The indomitable spirit of warriors.

 ## New Scenes